Social Media for General Contractors

 Every small business should incorporate social media in to their marketing strategy.
-Contracting businesses are no exception.
-Social media shines visibility on your business through digital platforms, for little to no cost.
+Social media for general contractors is no exception.
+Social media shines visibility on your construction business through digital platforms, for little to no cost.
 There are more than a few social media platforms out there, but we think the three giants below are the best for new or established contracting companies.
 They’re practical, straight-forward, and offer visual and textual representation of your business.

 We’ll go over the basics of how each platform works, and how it can be beneficial to your growth efforts.